ReproNim/reproin/README.md

 The header of the [heuristic] file describes details of the specification on how to organize and name study sequences at MR console.

+If you like to use a GUI for crafting the names, consider using [@NPACore's](https://github.com/NPACore) [ReproIn namer](https://npacore.github.io/reproin-namer/#) website.

 ## Overall workflow

 Schematic description of the overall setup: